 Primary Heat Exchanger

 This part contains the hottest flue gas, found closest to the burners in a furnace.
 As a result, the flame and heat subject it to the most stress, which can cause cracking and heat stress over time.
 Furnaces that are 70-80% efficient have one heat exchanger.
+The more efficient a heat exchanger is, the less energy needs to be spent heating your home.
+Some furnaces only have a single heat exchanger, but more efficient ones often also have a secondary heat exchanger.

 Secondary Heat Exchanger